-The Real Estate segregated fund is the only segregated fund that may borrow to buy assets.
-For more information, see the Real Estate Fund.
-The other segregated funds do not borrow money except for the purpose of funding redemptions (and only to the extent permitted by applicable regulatory requirements).
+The segregated funds do not borrow money except for the purpose of funding redemptions (and only to the extent permitted by applicable regulatory requirements).

 For a summary of a segregated fund's investment policy, see the Fund Facts booklet.
 A detailed description of each segregated fund's investment objective and strategies is available upon request from Canada Life at the address on the inside of the front cover.
 In addition, you may request information about the underlying funds, including audited financial statements of the underlying funds by contacting your advisor.